martakisalex/computer-science-journal/programming-languages/javacript.md

 ### How to run JavaScript

 JavaScript can be run in the browser by including the external script file using the `script` tag, writing it within the HTML page using the `script` tag again, or running it in the browser console.

+### Javascript Variables

+Most of the time, a JavaScript application needs to work with information.
+To store and represent this information in the JavaScript codebase, we use variables.
+A variable is a container for a value.